-Audit Code Subject Action How Evidence Satisfy Advice Phase When Status 2023 Comment 839:M11.1 Greenhouse Gas Emissions The proponent must take measures to ensure that the proposal Net GHG Emissions do not exceed: (1) 740,000 tonnes of CO2-e for the period between 1 January 2024 and 31 December 2026; (2) 320,000 tonnes of CO2-e for the period between 1 January 2027 and 31 December 2029; (3) zero tonnes of CO2-e from 1 January 2030 thereafter.
-Implementation of a confirmed Greenhouse Gas Management Plan Proposed: Greenhouse Gas Emissions detailed in the Project AER and summary included in Compliance Report CEO Overall Ongoing Not required at this stage A Greenhouse Gas Emissions Environmental Management Plan is currently under development and due for submission as per Condition 11-2.
+Audit Gode Subject Action How Evidence Satisfy Advice Phase When Status 2024 Comment 839:M11.1 Greenhouse Gas Emissions The proponent shall take measures to ensure that Net GHG Emissions do not exceed: (1) 935,000 tonnes of CO2-e for the period between 1 January 2024 and 31 December 2026; (2) 320,000 tonnes of CO2-e for the period between 1 January 2027 and 31 December 2029; (3) zero tonnes of CO2-e from 1 January 2030 thereafter.
+Implementation of a confirmed Greenhouse Gas Management Plan Proposed: Greenhouse Gas Emissions detailed in the Project AER and summary included in Compliance Report CEO Overall Ongoing Not required at this stage A Greenhouse Gas Emissions Environmental Management Plan is currently under development and due for submission in February 2025.
 839:M11.2 Greenhouse Gas Emissions At least within six (6) months from Attachment 7 to Ministerial Statement 839 being issued, unless otherwise agreed by the CEO, the proponent shall develop and submit to the CEO, a Greenhouse Gas Emissions Environmental Management Plan to: (1) be consistent with the achievement of the Net GHG Emission limits in condition 11-1 (or the achievement of Net GHG Emissions reductions beyond those required by those limits); (2) specify the estimated proposal GHG emissions and emissions intensity for the proposal from the date Attachment 7 to Ministerial Statement 839 is issued; (3) include a comparison of the estimated proposal GHG emissions and emissions intensity for the proposal against other comparable facilities; (4) identify and describe any measures that the proponent will implement to avoid, reduce and/or offset proposal GHG emissions and/or reduce the emissions intensity of the proposal.
-(5) provide a program for the future review of the plan to: (a) assess the effectiveness of measures referred to in condition 11-2(4); and (b) identify and describe options for future measures that the proponent may or could implement to avoid, reduce, and/or offset proposal GHG emissions and/or reduce the emissions intensity of the proposal.
-Implementation of a confirmed Greenhouse Gas Management Plan Proposed: Correspondence with OEPA approving the Plan CEO Overall Ongoing Not required at this stage A Greenhouse Gas Emissions Environmental Management Plan is currently under development and due for submission as per Condition 11-2.
+(5) provide a program for the future review of the plan to: (a) assess the effectiveness of measures referred to in condition 11-2(4); and (b) identify and describe options for future measures that the proponent may or could implement to avoid, reduce, and/or offset proposal GHG emissions and/or reduce the emissions and/or reduce Development and submission of a Greenhouse Gas Emissions Management Plan Proposed: Correspondence with CEO approving the Plan CEO Overall Within six months from Attachment 7 to the ministerial statement being issued.
+Not required at this stage In accordance with Condition 11, AGAA sought an extension from DWER to the submission date for the GHG EMP until 28 February 2025.
+This extension request was granted by DWER on 14 March 2024 (ref: DWERA-000439) (Appendix H).